raspberrypilearning/target-practice/en/step_2.md

 Now, change the `fill()` colour to `GRASS` and add another `rect(x, y, width, height)`.

-This rectangle needs to be positioned below the sky at coordinates (0, 250).
+This rectangle needs to be positioned below the sky at coordinates (0, 250), so that it starts in the lower part of the screen:
 + The first coordinate is the **x coordinate** and controls the horizontal position.
 + The second coordinate is the **y coordinate** and controls the vertical postion.

-Set the grass rectangle to start at (0, 250) — so that it starts in the lower part of the screen.

 --- code ---
 ---